Elvina Beck

 Elvina Beck is an American entrepreneur.
-She is known for co-founding Californian coliving company PodShare, where she also serves as CEO.
+She is co-founder and CEO of Californian coliving company PodShare.

 Early life and education

 Beck was born in Moscow, USSR in 1985.
 In 1990 Beck emigrated to Brooklyn, New York City with her parents, Elvira and Antony.
 After an initial period of support from the Russian community in Brooklyn (a period which Beck has credited as formative in her positive views of community and sharing), the family moved to Livingston, New Jersey.
 Beck was educated at Livingston High School, and Pepperdine University, Malibu, graduating in Political Science in 2008.

 Transition to videography

-In her early twenties, growing disaffected with the lack of control over her career that she felt as an actress and model, Beck taught herself how to operate a camera and to edit video.In her career as a camera operator, Beck has worked for, among others, Randi Zuckerberg, Avril Lavigne and Maxim Magazine.
+In her early twenties, growing disaffected with the lack of control over her career that she felt as an actress and model, Beck taught herself how to operate a camera and to edit video.
+In her career as a camera operator, Beck has worked for, among others, Randi Zuckerberg, Avril Lavigne and Maxim Magazine.